openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 If you have 25 free calls per day, each plane needs 2 calls per update a refresh interval of 120 minutes will result in 24 calls per day.

 Note: `channelRefreshInterval` from [Bridge Configuration](#solcast-bridge-configuration) will calculate intermediate values without requesting new forecast data.

-`powerItem` shall reflect the power for this specific rooftop.
-It's an optional setting and the [measure is sent to Solcast API in order to tune the forecast](https://legacy-docs.solcast.com.au/#measurements-rooftop-site) in the future.
-If you don't want to send measures to Solcast, leave this configuration item empty.

-`powerUnit` is set to `auto-detect`.
-In case the `powerItem` is delivering a valid `QuantityType<Power>` state, this setting is fine.
-If the item delivers a raw number without unit, please select `powerUnit` accordingly if item state, is Watt or Kilowatt unit.

 ## Solcast Channels